-Hello and welcome, my name is Tammy Best and I am the Chair of the Governing body here at Fieldhead Carr Primary school.
+Hello and welcome, we are the Governing body here at Fieldhead Carr Primary school.

 Thanks for choosing our lovely school!